angelromarco04/MyNotes/CS/OS/data/1_Intro.md

 - Booting flag:
 	- Can only be active in one partition.
 	- Only primary partitions can have it.

-- Located in predefined areas in the disk:
-	- First sector of the disk (MBR: *Master Boot Record*).
-	- First sector of each partition.
-- Has a predefined size and it is OS independent.
-- Can be written by third parties.
-- Loaded to memory by the BIOS.
-- BIOS tries to executes bootloaders in the disk in order.
-	1. Try to execute bootloader in MBR
-	2. Try to execute the one in sector 0 of each partition in order:
-	3. If no bootloader is found, it prompts an error and stops.

 ### Bootloaders in UEFI